spamegg1/abstract-thinking/README.md

 - This is not comprehensive, or hierarchical / strictly organized:
   - thinking patterns are tied to each other in a messy tangled web, it's near impossible to make them hierarchical.
   - Hence, "elements."
+- This is not a coverage of the Math / CS topics that are mentioned.
+  - The idea is that this could be *embedded* into a math / CS curriculum *while* those topics are being taught; giving much clearer understanding.

 ## ***First, the human side of things:***